newtwizard/newtwizard.github.io/_posts/creatures-by-the-sea-2.md

 ---
 layout: post
-title:  "creatures by the sea: "
+title:  "creatures by the sea: saltqueen, radio angler, & barnacled"
 date:   2024-08-20 09:00:00 -0700
 tag: weird sea, creatures by the sea
 ---